datarobot/datarobot-user-models/public_dropin_environments/python311_genai_agents/README.md

 Additionally, this environment is fully compatible with `Codespaces` and `Notebooks` in the DataRobot platform.

 ## Supported Libraries

-This environment is built for python 3 and has support for the following libraries.
-For specific version information and the complete list of included packages, see [requirements](requirements.txt).
+For specific version information and the complete list of included packages, see [pyproject.toml](pyproject.toml).

-- crewai
-- langgraph
-- langchain
-- llama-index
-- openai
-- numpy
-- pandas

 ## Instructions

 1. From the terminal, run `tar -czvf py_dropin.tar.gz -C /path/to/public_dropin_environments/python311_genai_agents/ .`
 2. Using either the API or from the UI create a new Custom Environment with the tarball created in step 1.

 _The Dockerfile.local should be used when customizing the Dockerfile or building locally._

-### Creating models for this environment

-To use this environment, your custom model archive will typically contain a `custom.py` file containing the necessary hooks, as well as other files needed for your workflow.
-You can implement the hook functions such as `load_model` and `score_unstructured`, as documented [here](../../custom_model_runner/README.md)

-Within your `custom.py` code, by importing the necessary dependencies found in this environment, you can implement your Python code under the related custom hook functions, to build your GenAI workflows.

-If you need additional dependencies, you can add those packages in your `requirements.txt` file that you include within your custom model archive and DataRobot will make them available to your custom Python code after you build the environment.

-# Development

-## Synchronizing `pyproject.toml` and other files with `af-component-agents` [Preferred method]
+## [Development] Synchronizing `pyproject.toml` and other files with `af-component-agents` [Preferred method]
 From within the `af-component-agents` repo run the following while replacing `path/to/` with the approprite path of your local environment:
 ```bash
 task docker_update_reqs AGENT_PATH=/path/to/datarobot-user-models/public_dropin_environments/python311_genai_agents